vovan-/swimmer-datafiled-garmin/README.md

 ===============================================

+## Changelog 1.1.5
+* Increased timer font
+* Added outlines to timer and TOD fields
+* Changed color of timer font as it was difficult to read under the water

 ## Changelog 1.1.4
 * Added support for Forerunner 230, 235, 630, Fenix 3 Hr,
 as was asked in support forum: